CrimesJohnson/CC-Final-Practical-Exam/README.md

 # Establishing a Virtual Machine using Azure
-Practical Final for the CC IT Certificate Course
+Practical Final for the CC IT Certificate Course, by Dom Q.